 The Congressional Rare Disease Caucus is a forum for Members of Congress to voice constituent concerns, collaborate on ideas, facilitate conversations between the medical and patient community and build support for legislation that will improve the lives of people with rare diseases.

 A congressional caucus is a group of members of the United States Congress that meets to pursue common legislative objectives.
 Formally, caucuses are formed as congressional member organizations (CMOs) through the United States House of Representatives and governed under the rules of that chamber.
 There are hundreds of Caucuses.
 The most common caucuses consist of members united as an interest group.
 A Caucus can hold briefings to raise awareness on an issue.
 However, briefings are not actionable, ie: no bills can be introduced or voted on.
 A Caucus may join Members together in a voting block to support or oppose legislation, however most interest group caucuses are used to gain media attention and raise public awareness.
 Congressional Caucuses must be re-filed in the House at the start of each new Congress.
-The filing papers must be submitted by the majority party, which is currently the Republicans.
+The filing papers must be submitted by the majority party.